 Similarly, your whole company should be involved in marketing from lead generation to lead conversion to client fulfillment.

-I know what you’re thinking after having just read the last sentence filled with marketing lingo: “I didn’t go to PT school to be in sales” right?
+I know what you’re thinking after having just read the last sentence filled with marketing lingo: “I didn’t go to physical therapy school to be in sales” right?
 Well, the reality is at any given moment in time someone is selling to you or you are selling to someone.

 Why Market Your Practice